savushkin-r-d/PLCnext-howto/HowTo install Windows tools for C++ programming with MS Visual Studio IDE/readme.md

 ## 5. Opening existed C++ project in Visual Studio ##

-Due to a known [issue](https://github.com/PLCnext/PLCnext_CLI_VS/issues/4) you might get compile-time errors, to fix this you have to delete the local .NET cache:
+Due to a known [issue](https://github.com/PLCnext/PLCnext_CLI_VS/issues/4) you might get compile-time errors.
+To fix this, you have to delete the local .NET cache:

 ```ps
 rmdir %temp%\.net /s